shashwat1002/shashwat1002.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI research student, currently pursuing an Undergrad + MS by Research program at IIIT Hyderabad under my advisor Dr. Ponnurangam Kumaraguru.
+I am an AI research student, about to join a PhD program at the [CDS](https://cds.nyu.edu/) at [NYU](https://www.nyu.edu/) to work with [Dr. He He](https://hhexiy.github.io/) and [Dr. Tal Linzen](https://tallinzen.net/).
+I am currently tying up my Undergrad + MS by Research program at IIIT Hyderabad under my advisor Dr. Ponnurangam Kumaraguru.
 I am interested in the science of Deep Learning, AI interpretability, and pretraining.

 Some specific ideas I find interesting are: